-Dear Valued Customer:
+Dear Valued Customer,

-The most important thing we do each and every day is provide clean, high-quality drinking water that you can trust.
-Texas Water Company remains focused on water quality and environmental stewardship.
+The most important thing we do each and every day is to provide clean, high-quality drinking water that you can trust.
 Our 2024 Annual Consumer Confidence Report (CCR) includes the results of more than 5,960 water samples (about 94 tests per day), which were tested at state certified laboratories for over 200 water quality parameters.